- File format and geometry

 Note on 2009 census tracts and block groups:

 To find the NHGIS boundary files for block groups and census tracts derived from 2009 TIGER/Line files, users should filter on the year 2000 in the Data Finder.
-NHGIS identifies these boundaries with 2000, not 2009, because they do not completely correspond to the units used in 2009 ACS tables.
+NHGIS identifies these boundaries with 2000, not 2009, because they correspond to the boundaries of 2000 census units and are not completely consistent with the units identified in 2009 ACS tables.
 Most of the block group and census tract tables from the 2009 5-Year ACS Summary File correspond to the Census 2000 definitions, but according to ACS documentation, "in 19 counties from 8 different states, many of the census tracts and block groups used to tabulate and present the 2005-2009 ACS 5-year estimates are either those submitted to the Census Bureau for the 2010 Census, or a preliminary version of 2010 Census definitions."
 More information on these discrepancies, including a listing of affected counties, is available here.

 NHGIS boundary files are derived primarily from the U.S. Census Bureau's TIGER/Line files with numerous additions to represent historical (1790-1980) boundaries that do not appear in TIGER/Line files.
 NHGIS has also erased coastal water areas in all years to produce polygons that terminate at the U.S. coasts and Great Lakes shores (unlike TIGER/Line polygons).